Fire destroys home

 Faye and Julius Bass were inside their home, but were able to escape without major injury, daughter Tonya Walden said.

-Fire Chief David Fite said they battled the fire until a little after midnight Tuesday.
+Carolina Fire Chief David Fite said his department battled the fire until a little after midnight Tuesday.

 Walden said she believes the fire started when her father dropped a cigarette on the bed.